 Our Phase 10 development received planning consent in February 2021 to build 36 new affordable homes at Glenacre Terrace.
 This development is providing 36 new affordable homes which are much needed in the area.
 This is our first new-build development since 2007 and we are all very excited and pleased with the progress of the new development.
-Completion of the new properties is due to be in the Autumn 2022.
+The first properties were delivered to us by the development partner AS Homes Ltd in November 2022 and the final properties in February 2023.
+All the homes are now occupied and an official opening was performed by the Housing Minister in June 2023.